ecotaxa/ecotaxoserver/README.md

-# ecotaxoserver
+# EcoTaxoServer

-Taxonomy server for EcoTaxa
+Taxonomy server for EcoTaxa.
+Holds a centralised phylogeny served to all EcoTaxa instances.